 - 8.1.5 The Licensing Authority will expect new applicants, existing licence/certificate holders and organisers of temporary events to adopt recognised good practices in whatever area of operation they are engaged.
 The Licensing Authority regards the Police as the primary source of advice in relation to preventing crime and disorder and will normally expect Police advice/recommendations to be followed unless there are good reasons for not doing so. - 8.1.6 Queues at late night takeaways can be a source of disorder and applicants for premises licences for this type of premises are expected to address this in their operating schedule. - 8.1.7 The Borough Council has specific duties under Section 17 of the Crime and Disorder Act 1998 that underpins any control strategy that is employed.
 The Council will continue to work in partnership with the Police in addressing crime and disorder issues. - 8.1.8 The objective of preventing crime and disorder will include the Licensing Authority taking appropriate decisions and/or imposing appropriate conditions on receipt of a representation containing evidence that a licensed premises is undertaking activities which might incite violence, crime or disorder or the threat of such against minority groups. - 8.1.9 The Licensing Authority, in order to promote the licensing objectives, encourages all licensed premises within the borough to be members of a relevant local Pub watch Scheme, where one exists. - 8.1.10 The Licensing Authority and Police have a zero tolerance of drug use in licensed premises and recognise that drug use is not something that is relevant to all licensed premises.
-However, it is recognised that special conditions may need to be imposed for certain venues to reduce the likelihood of drugs being sold and consumed and to create a safer environment for those who may have taken them. - 8.1.11 Once away from licensed premises a minority of consumers may behave badly and unlawfully.
-There are other mechanisms both within and outside the licensing regime that are available for addressing such issues.
-The Council will address a number of these issues through the Community Safety Partnership in line with the strategic objectives for crime and disorder reduction and drug and alcohol misuse within the Borough. - 8.1.12 In relation to premises seeking or holding a Premises Licence and where alcohol will be sold under the terms of that licence the Licensing Authority expects that: - (a) any designated premises supervisor will have been given sufficient management authority and to be able to exercise effective day-to-day control of the premises - (b) authority to make alcohol sales when given by the Designated Premises Supervisor (DPS) or any other Personal Licence holder should be clearly evidenced in writing.
-This is to ensure that premises selling alcohol are properly managed in accordance with the Act and that premises operate in a way that promotes the prevention of crime and disorder.
-This will also benefit operators themselves through being able to demonstrate a commitment to the proper management of premises, particularly if enforcement becomes necessary.
+However, it is recognised that special conditions may need to be imposed for certain venues to reduce the likelihood of drugs being sold and consumed and to create a safer environment for those who may have taken them.
+8.1The Licensing Authority and Police have a zero tolerance of drug use in licensed premises but recognise that drug use is not something that is relevant to all licensed premises.
+However, it is recognised that special conditions may need to be imposed for certain venues to reduce the likelihood of drugs being sold and consumed and to create a safer environment for those who may have taken them.